-What is the Barts Bioresource?
+What is the Barts BioResource?

-The purpose of the Barts Bioresource is to allow research into diseases of the heart and circulation (cardiovascular research).
+The purpose of the Barts Bioresource is to allow research into health and diseases.
 The Barts Bioresource is supported by the National Institute for Health Research, which is part of the National Health Service (NHS).
-The Barts Bioresource will be very valuable because it will help us to find new ways of identifying, treating and preventing diseases of the heart and circulation.
+The Barts BioResource will be very valuable because it will help us to find new ways of identifying, treating and preventing diseases.